amandeepmittal/amanhimself.dev/src/content/blog/task-management-with-obsidian-doesnt-work.md

 description: ''
 ---

-I have been using Obsidian for more than a year to take notes of all sorts (meetings, work, personal, long-form writing, blog drafts, etc.).
+I have been using Obsidian for more than a year to take notes of all sorts (meetings, work, personal, long-form writing, blog drafts, and so on).
 It provides a distraction-free environment to write drafts and do long-form writing, but I couldn't get the hang of it as my daily task manager.

 I used to maintain an Inbox directory to capture everything (work and personal tasks).
 The list grew over time.
 I also used [Obsidian Tasks](<[https://github.com/obsidian-tasks-group/obsidian-tasks](https://github.com/obsidian-tasks-group/obsidian-tasks)>) plugin, which has modern-day app equivalent features of managing a task such as adding a due date, recurring date, setting priorities, checking the task as done or canceled, scheduling it, and more.